gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 ### Moshe Zadka: Python as Your DSL

-Moshe's thesis: *any* Python code can serve as a domain-specific language if you design it thoughtfully.
+Moshe's thesis: *any* Python code can be a domain-specific language if you design for it.
 The failure mode is building "fake Python": systems that look like Python but break its rules through runtime magic.
 Early Django did that: it injected names like `book_set` when you declared a `ForeignKey`, hid a global `db` object, and created reverse relationships invisible in the source.
 Editors and linters couldn't resolve them, tests broke outside the framework, pickling failed because the classes weren't attached to modules, and users couldn't trust introspection.
-Django eventually ran a *magic removal* pass for these reasons.
+Django later ran a *magic removal* pass for these reasons.

 **Why magic is harmful:**